Just released: How to raise venture capital in 2023

 The reason is that late-stage companies don’t possess the same level of risk as any other companies.
 Investors can enjoy many of the benefits, such as the risk premiums, that a private company offers while incurring a hefty return.

 On that same note, most late-stage companies have already made their “mistakes,” leaving significant default risks in the dust of the past.
-However, even with increased predictability, there are risks late-stage investors face.
+However, even with increased predictability, there are risks late-stage investors face and it is crucial to understand how to control risk effectively in this phase.

 Cash Flow